aminkh17/angular-file-upload-directive/README.md

 ## About

-**In this repository I've just added a sample directive in Sample folder**
+**In this repository I've just added a sample directive in Sample folder.**
+**For more please go to https://github.com/nervgh/angular-file-upload**

 **Angular File Upload** is a module for the [AngularJS](http://angularjs.org/) framework.
 Supports drag-n-drop upload, upload progress, validation filters and a file upload queue.
 It supports native HTML5 uploads, but degrades to a legacy iframe upload method for older browsers.
 Works with any server side platform which supports standard HTML form uploads.